wojtekmach/nanorepo/README.md

         Prepares mirror for MIRROR_REPO_NAME as REPO in the current directory.

-        A mirror is a read-through cache for the given MIRROR_URL. `nanorepo init.mirror` just fetches and stores `/names` and `/versions` registry index files, all the other files would be read on-demand.
-To enable the read-through cache, pass `--mirror` to `nanorepo serve`.
+        A mirror is a read-through cache for the given MIRROR_URL. `nanorepo init.mirror` creates a `*.mirror.exs` mirror configuration file as well as fetches and stores `/names` and `/versions` registry index files, all the other files would be read on-demand.

       nanorepo publish REPO TARBALL_PATH